Antisocial Contract: The Argument

 The neural mechanism explains why: fMRI studies show that once values become sacred, cost-benefit regions (dlPFC, IFG, parietal cortex) show diminished activity while threat-response regions activate (Hamid et al., 2019).
 The constituency is no longer calculating; they are defending identity.
 The entrepreneur’s rational de-escalation triggers the same neural response as external attack.

-This is the democratic trap closing on the manipulator.
-Examples: Milošević could not accept peace in 1992–93 even when it would have served his interests.
-Trump could not concede 2020 because the constituency’s commitment had sacralized.
-Hutu Power escalated to genocide, an outcome serving no instrumental purpose.
+This is the democratic trap closing on the manipulator: Milošević could not accept peace in 1992–93 even when it would have served his interests, Trump could not concede 2020 because the constituency’s commitment had sacralized, and Hutu Power escalated to genocide despite the outcome serving no instrumental purpose.

 Phase 3: Autonomous self-reinforcement.
 The sacralized identity self-reinforces through the feedback loop.
 The original instrumental purpose is forgotten.
 The entrepreneur is either consumed by the fire they started or becomes a figurehead for a movement that has outgrown them.
 Examples: Milošević at The Hague; Hitler in the bunker; the Kim dynasty maintaining Juche across three generations.